OCHA-DAP/hdx-python-utilities/README.md

         response = downloader.download(url)  # get requests library response

 The get_tabular_rows method enables iteration through tabular data.
 It returns the header of tabular file pointed to by the url and an iterator where each row is returned as a list or dictionary depending on the dict_rows argument.

+The headers argument is either a row number or list of row numbers (in case of multi-line headers) to be considered as headers (rows start counting at 1), or the actual headers defined a list of strings.
+It defaults to 1 and cannot be None.
+The dict_form arguments specifies if each row should be returned as a dictionary or a list, defaulting to a list.

 Optionally, headers and values can be inserted at specific positions.
 This is achieved using the insertions argument.
 If supplied, it must be a dictionary containing the keys "headers" and "function". "headers" contains a list of tuples of the form (position, header) to be inserted and "function" is a function which takes in the arguments headers (prior